Assistance programs Lancaster County Pennsylvania.

 There are conditions and criteria.
 Tabor or CAP will determine how much monthly rent a family can afford to pay each month for their housing, and then money for payments that will cover the rest of the monthly bill will be sent on the applicant's behalf directly to the landlord to cover any shortfall in rent.

 In addition, if applicants to the program have already have lost their homes or apartments, the program will provide money to relocate them to new housing and help them get back on their feet.
+All housing may be addressed.

 The assistance is not provided indefinitely.
 The local program's guidelines state that a person can get assistance for up to three months at the start of the program.
 Then, if they still need rent or housing help after that time, the assistance can be extended for another three months, for a total of 6 months.

+Find help with bills from Tabor Community Services.
 This is a community program for Lancaster County residents.
 Tabor Community Services helps Lancaster County, PA families and individuals by teaching and enhancing them the skills they need to solve their financial and housing problems.
 They offer a variety of assistance programs, and can put people in contact with the correct organizations.

 They offer credit counseling and credit card help, mortgage and foreclosure advice, resources for rent help, self sufficiency programs, and more.
 Call them at (717) 397-5182, or stop by at 308 East King Street, Lancaster Pennsylvania.